thess24/blog/index.md

 ## Welcome to my blog

 I'm Taylor Hess - quant analyst / machine learning engineer.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/taylorwhess/)

 ### About this blog